jhpyle/docassemble/_docs/interviews.md

 effect and the page number has no particular meaning; these tags exist for the sole purpose of enabling the user to click the browser's back button in order to go back one screen.

+The remainder of this subsection will discuss ways that you can customize the way that interviews are invoked.
+This is a fairly advanced topic, so if you are new, feel free to skip to the section on [how answers are stored].

 If you want to use **docassemble** to give users a list of interviews from which to choose, there is also a special page of the site,